-- Select the Flow library within your Workspace.
+- Select the Flow Template library within your Workspace.
 Since Employee Onboarding is one of the most popular workflows, you’ll see this template on the initial page.
 Click on it, then click Import.

 - Edit the existing documents or add more, if needed.

 - Visualize the process with the airSlate drag-and-drop workflow diagram.
-The Employee Onboarding Flow already contains a default diagram for this workflow but you can change and customize it the way you need: add or remove Steps, assign documents, change access permissions, and more.
+The Employee Onboarding Flow Template already contains a default diagram for this workflow but you can change and customize it the way you need: add or remove Steps, assign documents, change access permissions, and more.

 - Install and configure airSlate Bots to automatically transfer data, send notifications, archive completed documents, and more.
-Use the Bots that are included in the Flow template or add new ones.
+Use the Bots that are included in the flow template or add new ones.
 Every airSlate Bot is no-code.
 Meaning, their configuration doesn’t require any coding skills.

-- the workflow Steps and access permissions you assign (you can add the Steps you need and assign documents to them; this Flow template contains two default Steps — Requester and Approver)
+- the workflow Steps and access permissions you assign (you can add the Steps you need and assign documents to them; this flow template contains two default Steps — Requester and Approver)

-- The Bots to add (the Flow template already contains a long list of Bots which you can configure, add new Bots, or remove any unnecessary ones):
+- The Bots to add (the flow template already contains a long list of Bots which you can configure, add new Bots, or remove any unnecessary ones):